 Garmin Edge 850 and 550 Solar – What to expect and when

-updated: 6 june 2025
+updated: 27 June 2025

-Garmin Edge 550 and 850 are due in the first half of 2025, but what new features will they boast?
+Garmin Edge 550 and 850 are due in 2025, but what new features will they boast?
 Is it worth waiting to grab one at launch when, like the Edge 1050, it will likely be half-baked and full of bugs?
 Will it be worth the premium launch price?
 After all, the existing Edge 540 and 840 will become ever more discounted as the launch day approaches for the 850/550.

-There have been no hardware leaks from Garmin so far, but new feature leaks have been reported.
-Even without leaks, the Edge 550 and 850 features should be relatively easy to predict.
+There have been no hardware leaks from Garmin so far, but new feature (software) leaks have been reported.

 I expect three new Edge models and only one surprise.